 Becky Lehotzky, Ph.D., Advisor for Science and Health Advancement, first joined the AHA in 2013.
 She has more than 10 years of experience in medical writing and consulting on topics such as cardiovascular health and disease, oncology and basic science.
 She earned her doctoral degree in biological chemistry from the University of Texas Southwestern Medical Center.

 Melissa Mahgoub, Ph.D., Advisor for Science and Health Advancement, joined the AHA Emergency Cardiovascular Care Science Team in 2019.
 She holds a Ph.D. in neuroscience and has over 10 years of experience in academia as a preclinical researcher and scientific writer.
 She has worked as a postdoctoral researcher and served as a scientific mentor to graduate students at the University of Texas Southwestern Medical Center in Dallas.

 Amber Rodriguez, Ph.D., Advisor for Science and Health Advancement, joined the AHA Emergency Cardiovascular Care Science Team in 2014.
 She earned her undergraduate and graduate degrees in neuroscience from the University of Texas at Austin, and her postdoctoral work was at the University of Texas Southwestern Medical Center in Dallas in the Department of Neurology and Neurotherapeutics.

 Contributing Writers and Editors

-Leslie Barker; Jerry Bokamper; Thor Christensen; Diane Daniel; Mary Dunklin; Tate Gunnerson; Suzanne Marta; Casey Miller; Will Pry; Norma Pace Sanchez; Kelley J. Shannon; Kevin Swisher
+Sarah Amandolare; Leslie Barker; Jerry Bokamper; Lynn Bronikowski; Thor Christensen; Diane Daniel; Mary Dunklin; Eve Glicksman; Tate Gunnerson; Suzanne Marta; Kenya McCullum; Casey Miller; Juana Poareo; Will Pry; Norma Pace Sanchez; Kelley J. Shannon; Kevin Swisher